joshuamckenty/pinet/README.md

     [x] keypair is added when running instance
     [ ] nodes have a quota on # of instances
     [ ] can allocate and attach public IPs
+    [ ] network state persists
-    [x] each user gets a subnet and vlan for their instances [ ] node downloads proper image from S3 (verify image via content-md5) [ ] instances can access their user-data, meta-data [ ] hard code all instances for a user into 1 security group: deny except 22, 80, 443, and 1194 [x] euca-get-console-output works
+    [x] each user gets a subnet and vlan for their instances [ ] node downloads proper image from S3 (veyarify image via content-md5) [ ] instances can access their user-data, meta-data [ ] hard code all instances for a user into 1 security group: deny except 22, 80, 443, and 1194 [x] euca-get-console-output works
-    [ ] euca-terminate-instances works
+    [x] euca-terminate-instances works
     [X] euca-run-instances uses userdata, instance size, image, keypair, ... (all api params) [X] euca-describe-instances works
-    [ ] euca-describe-instances only returns instances I have permissions to [ ] can launch from many different images
+    [x] euca-describe-instances only returns instances I have permissions to [x] can launch from many different images
+    [ ] ignore kernel/ramdisk from user, hardcode for now
     [ ] can launch different sizes

 S3 / Images
 -----------